Like many other Americans, I lost my job in March at the beginning of the pandemic.

 This will give mid-level flavor intensity.
 If you want it more flavorful, use less water, until there is about one inch of water above.
 If you want it thinner and milder in flavor, use more water – until there are maybe three or four inches of water on top.
 I used to add six or seven smashed cloves of garlic and a few bay leaves, but stopped doing that because those are flavors I like to add while I’m cooking whatever dish I’m using the broth in.
 I also refrain from adding salt because I like to control the amount of salt I’m using while cooking.
 Same goes for other strong flavors like lemon and lime.
 But, if you prefer to add these flavors directly into the broth, then go for it!

 Boil it for about half an hour to an hour with the lid on (you don’t want it to evaporate!)
 Then, let it sit a few hours so that the vegetables can steep.
 At that point, it should be cool enough to handle.
 Gather up the vegetables in your hands and squeeze all of the liquid out of them before throwing them away.
-A second cooking hack within this hack is to put the vegetables into cheesecloth and tie it up for easy removal.
+A second cooking hack within this hack is to put the vegetables into cheesecloth and tie it up for easy removal and squeezing.
 I don’t personally do this, but it probably makes it far easier and quicker.

 After I have discarded the used veggie scraps, I strain the broth through a sieve to get rid of any small pieces.
 I usually divide it and store it in 32-oz soup containers.
 I freeze whatever I’m not using within the next three or four days.
 Since it’s homemade and contains no preservatives, it will go bad within a week.
 When I know I’ll need some for an upcoming recipe, I’ll stick a container in the refrigerator to defrost a day or two before.